-Wind Point Partners blows life into middle-market businesses looking to grow.
+Wind Point Partners blows life into middle-market businesses seeking growth.
 The private equity firm targets industries including business services, consumer and industrial products, and media and communications.
 It typically acquires stakes in firms with revenues between $100 million and $500 million, investing from $30 million to $150 million to fund leveraged buyouts, recapitalizations, consolidations, and expansions.
 It manages approximately $2.8 billion in committed capital from pension funds, endowments, and individual investors.
 Portfolio holdings include interests in Active Interest Media, Railworks, Petmate, and Vertellus Specialties.
 Wind Point was founded in 1984.

 Since its founding, Wind Point Partners has acquired more than 90 platform companies and made some 160 add-on acquisitions.
 The firm is currently investing from a $915 million fund closed in 2009.
 Recent deals include Massachusetts-based Argotec, a manufacturer of specialty polyurethane film and sheet, acquired in 2013.
 In 2012 the firm bought Interface Solutions, which makes fiber gaskets for the automotive and other markets.